gliviu/dir-compare/README.md

 // icon.svg icon.png equal
 // logo.svg logo.jpg equal
 ```
+For reference, the default name comparator can be found in [defaultNameCompare](https://github.com/gliviu/dir-compare/blob/master/src/NameCompare/defaultNameCompare.ts) which is exposed by [compareNameHandlers property](https://gliviu.github.io/dc-api/variables/compareNameHandlers.html).

 ## Result builder
 [Result builder](https://gliviu.github.io/dc-api/interfaces/Options.html#resultBuilder) is called for each pair of entries encountered during comparison.
 Its purpose is to append entries in `diffSet` and eventually update `statistics` object with new stats.